polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 ## Address Types and Network Registry

-The [SS58 registry](https://github.com/paritytech/ss58-registry) is the canonical listing of all address type identifiers and how they map to Substrate-based networks.
+The [SS58 registry](https://github.com/paritytech/ss58-registry){target=\_blank} is the canonical listing of all address type identifiers and how they map to Polkadot SDK-based networks.

 ## Encoding Address and Network Identifiers